pbaille/serum/README.md

                :args {:color :lightskyblue :text "Hello!"}}))
 ```

-you can specify styles in the same way than attrs
+you can specify styles in the same way than attrs.

 ```clojure
 (def ss1 {:background-color :tomato